nikhilsu/biblioteca/README.md

 ## Description

-To design an implement a Library Management system based on the User requirements.
+Implemented a simple Library Management System for a Design exercise.

 ## Dependencies
 * JDK(1.6 or higher)